 - “And not only repairing of broken machineries is costly – so are too many days of downtime.
 Therefore, in order to perform preventive maintenance and avoid downtime, high-quality sensors are an absolute must in marine hydraulic units”.

 Marine hydraulics is a technology, where pressurized liquids enable movement and operations of central machineries on merchant vessels.
 Oil is most often the operating media in hydraulics of vessel machineries.

 Hydraulic units are placed in several central positions around the vessel, and each unit contains hydraulic pipes, in which pressure is created through specific oil temperatures – making it possible to generate and transmit power to machineries.

 Avoid machinery breakdowns with accurate temperature monitoring

-If hydraulic units are not monitored thoroughly, predictive maintenance cannot be performed – and then vessel machineries are in larger risk of breaking down.
+If hydraulic units are not monitored thoroughly, predictive maintenance cannot be performed – and then vessel machinery is in larger risk of breaking down.

 To avoid downtime, high-quality temperature sensors can be placed in hydraulic units to measure oil temperature ensuring stable oil pressure and efficient operations.

 Abnormalities in oil parameters can lead to operations-related problems in the control systems, desk machineries or engine room applications of the vessel.
 If oil temperatures increase, it will directly reduce the viscosity of the oil - and because this will change the oil pressure, it will then hinder optimal machine operations.